galetaire/spahousing/pages/posts/wages.md

 [![Salario ideal](/images/wageratio.png)](/images/wageratio.png)

-- **Ideal wage disconnection (in percentage)**: the ideal wage is defined as "the wage that allows you to completely pay off your mortgage with 5 years of full wage".
+- **Wage disconnection (in percentage)**: the ideal wage is defined as "the wage that allows you to completely pay off your mortgage with 5 years of full wage".
 E.g., if the value equals 30, it means that wages must increase by 30% to match the ideal wage.

 [![Acceso a la vivienda](/images/wageaffordability.png)](/images/wageaffordability.png)